kjmj/3d-polygon-mesh/readme.txt

-This project renders and allows you to interact with a .ply file
+This project renders and allows you to draw data from a .ply file, and then interact with the drawing.

 --- How to use it ---
-Open up "index.html" to view and interact with the program The meat of the project is computed in "script.js"
+Open up "index.html" to view and interact with the program Upload a .ply file from the folder "ply files"